skynettechnologies/moodle-local_allinoneaccessibility/README.md

 ### License

-All in One Accessibility is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+All in One Accessibility is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details